bhauman/figwheel-main/docs/docs/reloadable_code.md

 `add-body-listeners` returns a truthy value we don't have to provide the `true` at the end.

-Running your initialization code the first time the a page loads can also be accomplished by registering a `load` handler on window.
+Running your initialization code the first time the page loads can also be accomplished by registering a `load` handler on window.

 ```clojure